romainsacchi/carculator_truck/docs/usage.rst

     plt.show()

-Many other examples are described in a Jupyter Notebook in the ``examples`` folder.
+Many other examples are described in a Jupyter Notebook inside the :download:`examples </_static/resources/examples.zip>` zipped file.

 Export of inventories (static)
 ------------------------------